Victor-Palacios/brain_tumors_deep_learning/README.md

 Outcome
 ----

-1. A deep learning model to detect tumors.
+1. A deep learning model to detect the brain tumor biomarker MGMT.

 ----
 About Us